OutSystems/docs-odc/src/error/frge/os-frge-ast-40008.md

 ## Error message

-`The curation type is incorrect <curation>.
+`The curation type is incorrect.
 Check the documentation for further guidance.
 If the problem persists, let us know.`

 ## Cause